Mingrui-Yu/Mingrui-Yu.github.io/about/index.md

 ***
 ## Hobbies

 I love playing ping-pong, badminton, and tennis.
-I have learned playing the guitar, but unfortunately I haven't played for about 3 years.
+I have learned playing the classical guitar.
 I like singing which makes me relaxed, though I cannot do very well.

 My ideal in life is to enjoy my life, whatever happens.